kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.5.3 - January 23, 2018 =
+Fixed Fatal error for users on PHP version <5.4.0 along with search-button, multi-tab issues faced by few associates.

 = 1.5.2 =
 Fixed issues in v1.5.1 that were not handled and returned PHP fatal error.